Eyeball Scanning Crypto Startup Worldcoin Raises $100 Million

 Worldcoin announced a $100 million fundraising round, building off the $25 million it announced in October 2021.
 The Berlin-based crypto startup will reportedly take on investors by selling its Worldcoin tokens.
 As of this latest announcement, the company’s digital tokens are valued at $3 billion.

 One of Worldcoin’s investors is Digital Currency Group, which is the parent company of trading platform CoinDesk.
-The founder of FTX and the co-founder of LinkedIn have also participated in past fundraising rounds.

 How Worldcoin Works